Christine Darby // Published: June 2021 // Updated: August 2025

 • Site hosted on Squarespace with no previous issues.

-The site owners are not to blame.
-They’d built simple sites that historically ranked well for branded searches.
-After realizing there was a problem, they followed common SEO advice—add content, optimize images, wait—but none of it worked.
+After realizing there was a problem, the site owners followed common advice found in forums—add content, optimize images, fix your headings, wait—but none of it worked.
 These factors are not why the sites went missing from Google search.

 Google isn’t actively punishing these sites.
 Instead, it seems to be an algorithmic anomaly where these sites get “stuck” in a negative state—a persistent, deep-seated miscalibration that prevents them from being served.
 Even without knowing the exact cause, the edge case issue is consistently fixable—manual intervention forces a re-calibration.